 The Jeffrey P. Davis Scholarship Fund

-Scholarships will be competitive and involve coordination with individual colleges and universities.
-The estimated expense for one student will range from $700 to $2,500.
-The Scholarship is managed by a dedicated task force comprised of CSTEF board members and CSTE staff who design and disseminate the application, and evaluate each scholarship submission.
-All eligible applicants for the Jeff Davis Student Scholarship should be a current student in a public health program and a resident of the United States or U.S territories.
+All eligible applicants for the Jeffrey P. Davis Student Scholarship should be current students in a public health program and a resident of the United States or U.S. territories.
 Ideal scholarship applicants are students with a concentration in epidemiology.

 PREVIOUS SCHOLARSHIP WINNER

 Melanie Firestone MPH, PhD received scholarships from the Jeffrey P. Davis Student Scholarship Fund and the International Association for Food Protection in 2018.
 She is a member of the 2020 class of CDC’s renowned Epidemic Intelligence Service (EIS) class.
 She completed her PhD in Environmental Health Sciences at the University of Minnesota’s School of Public Health.
 Her doctoral work identified opportunities for improving surveillance activities to drive declines in the incidence of foodborne illness using restaurants and Salmonella as a model.
 She has authored and co-authored food safety articles for publications, including CDC’s Emerging Infectious Diseases and IAFP’s Journal of Food Protection.
 Dr. Firestone received a B.S. in Health and Exercise Science from Wake Forest University and an M.P.H. in Epidemiology from Columbia University, after which she worked as a research scientist at the New York City Department of Health and Mental Hygiene, developing her interest in foodborne illness epidemiology.